emredagli/physics-constants-explorer/README.md

 ### Output Format

 There are 3 sections on the output.
-The following part explains the sections of the `Rydberg Constant` exploration ([the output file](research/output/derived_constants/rydberg_constant.txt)):
+The following sections explains the parts of the `Rydberg Constant` exploration [output file.](research/output/derived_constants/rydberg_constant.txt)):

 #### Summarizing the Inputs
 ```text